apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Katy Perry's partner Orlando Bloom, daughter Daisy attend Vegas finale**
+**Likely human skull found in Halloween section of Florida thrift store**

-You can read more about it [here](https://www.usatoday.com/story/entertainment/music/2023/11/05/katy-perry-vegas-residency-finale-show/71466930007/).
+You can read more about it [here](https://www.cbsnews.com/news/human-skull-found-in-halloween-section-thrift-store-north-fort-myers-florida/).

 ## Requirements
 - Python 3.8